 We’ve talked about miscarriage a lot on ForEveryMom.
-Whether it be Carrie Underwood opening up about the three miscarriages she suffered in 2017, or even men like James Van Der Beek weighing in on the heartache and grief that comes with the traumatic loss of a baby.
+Whether it be Carrie Underwood opening up about the three miscarriages she’s suffered, or even men like James Van Der Beek weighing in on the heartache and grief that comes with the traumatic loss of a baby.

 And let’s not soon forget that viral video of Olympian Shawn East Johnson and her husband Andrew East sharing the raw and heartbreaking aftermath of suffering from miscarriage.

 Experts say 1 in 4 pregnancies end in miscarriage.

 But for decades, couples have [hidden] behind the shame of miscarriage as if it could have been prevented, or they did something wrong to lose the baby.
 But we want to erase that stigma.

 Traditionally, people have waited until after about 12 weeks to announce their pregnancy, with the hope that any significant chance for miscarriage would have passed.

 But as life presses on, a trend we have seen repeatedly is more and more women announcing their pregnancy early, despite the fact that they may later also have to announce their miscarriage.

 After learning she was pregnant with her first child last year, Katie Rollins shared the news on social media.

 “Right when we found out, so at five weeks,” Katie told TODAY Parents.
 “We had been trying for a year, so we got excited and didn’t wait to tell people.”